View source: R/gisco-get-nuts.R

 ext |

 The NUTS nomenclature is a hierarchical classification of statistical regions and subdivides the EU economic territory into regions of three different levels (NUTS 1, 2 and 3, moving respectively from larger to smaller territorial units).
 NUTS 1 is the most aggregated level.
-An additional Country level (NUTS 0) is also available for countries where the nation at statistical level does not coincide with the administrative boundaries.
+Additional country-level NUTS 0 data are also available for countries where the statistical national level does not coincide with the administrative boundaries.

 The NUTS classification has been officially established through Commission Delegated Regulation 2019/1755.
 A non-official NUTS-like classification has been defined for the EFTA countries, candidate countries and potential candidates based on a bilateral agreement between Eurostat and the respective statistical agencies.